harsh0210-gawli/k8s/README.md

 # k8s

-Implementaion of an api using docker and kubernetes
+Implementation of an api using docker and kubernetes